 - Station Pick Up & River shuttles*

-*Arriving into Voss from the nearest well serviced airport in Bergen is straight forward with the train.
-Departing from Sjoa (Otta), there is a frequent yet irregular train service from Oslo to Otta.
-We collect from Voss Train Station from 1800-1900 on the day of arrival, and drop off for 1000 at Otta Bus/Train Station on the day of departure.
-An airport shuttle from Bergen to Voss and Sjoa to Oslo is NOT included with ANY of our Norway Trips & Adventures, as the direct public transport link is straight forward and easy to undertake.
+* Arriving into Oslo, the closet well serviced airport in Oslo is straight forward with the train.
+Departing from Sjoa (Otta), there is a frequent yet irregular bus and train service from Oslo to Otta.
+We collect & drop off from Otta Bus/Train Station from 17:30-2000 on the day of arrival, and drop off for 1000 at Otta Bus/Train Station on the day of departure.
+An airport shuttle from Otta/Sjoa to Oslo is NOT included with ANY of our Norway Trips & Adventures, as the direct public transport link is straight forward and easy to undertake.

 Accommodation & Catering